FourThievesVinegar/microlab-pcb/docs/order-pcb-components.md

 Upload the microlab-BOM.xls file to the shopping cart.

-Set the first part record to row three:
+Set the first part record to row two:

 ![Digi-Key first record](media/digikey-first-record.png)

-Scroll to the right and assign the last three columns of the table to "Digi-Key Part Number", "Customer Reference" and "Quanitity":
+Scroll to the right and assign the last three columns of the table to "Digi-Key Part Number", "Customer Reference" and "Quantity":

 ![Digi-Key column options](media/digikey-column-options.png)